Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 - The users from the integrated relying parties can use their existing credentials to log in to the platform.
 - You have an iOS or Android mobile device.
 - Security key that can be connected over NFC for FIDO2 registration.
-- Download and install the Unifyia ID Wallet app on an iOS mobile from the mobile device's app store and for an Android device from the Play Store.
+- Download and install the Unifyia ID Wallet app on an iOS mobile device from the app store or the Play Store for an Android device.

 **Supported Mobile Phones**